saif-ellafi/play-by-the-writing/README.md

 | AI ChatGPT Forget history                 | `:aiforget` `:aierase` `:aiclear`  | Delete AI memories (saves costs)                             |
 | AI Image Dall-E 3                         | `:aiimg` `:aiimage` `:dall-e`      | An AI generated image                                        |

-# Customization and Advanced usage

-## Match files

-There are many files with `.yml` extension inside the `match` folder.
-Open with a text editor and change the lines that start with `:` in order to change their command keyword.

-Some entries point to `table` (or `wtable` for weighted tables) which follow with a table name.
-This table name is the file name within the folder `tables`, and you can append with comma more than one, i.e. `table1,table2`

-Understanding this, will allow you to copy these segments to create your own commands with your own tables!

-## Table customization

-There are two types of tables.
-Ones ending in `.txt` (simple tables) and others in `.psv` (weighted tables).
-Check the ones available in the folder `tables` for examples of each.

-Add your own tables in the `my_tables` folder within the espanso folder to keep your own tables safe and untouched after you upgrade PlayBTW.

-You can also copy tables from Espanso's `tables` folder into `my_tables` and change them there, they will be prioritized!

-## Nested tables

-You can nest table rolls within others, by utilizing the format `{{table_simple_name}}` or `w{{weighted_table_name}}` where the table name refers to the file name.
-You can use these however you like, and even build sentences with more than one of them, i.e. `Hello {{table_1}}, I hope you had a great {{table_2}}!`

 # Service Level Agreement of Purchase
+- The software is free, what is sold is the installer and executable files for your convenience, and as a way to support the author
-- This software is provided as-is, I support users on goodwill and listen to feedback and ideas, but cannot commit to eternal promises.
+- This software is provided as-is, I support users on goodwill and listen to feedback and ideas, but cannot commit to eternal promises
 - This software is only available on itch.io – For your safety, only download from there
 - Tested in Windows 11, MacOS Sierra, and Linux (Ubuntu, and OpenSUSE)
 - This software is purely and entirely recreational, and it should not cause any harm to your system.
 I cannot be held responsible for misuse or damage caused to your system.